emiliawisnios/time-series-course/assignment1/assignment1.md

 ### Output interpretation

 On this plot we can see that there is a statistically significant correlation at lag 1.
 An exponential decay in the correlogram is typical of a first-order autoregressive model, however we chose to fit our data to MA(1) model.
-We can chceck our model behaviur on the plot below.
+We can check our model behavior on the plot below.

 ```r